by Richard D. Cushing

 Sales and operations planning (S&OP) begins to become thoroughly and rationally integrated into a whole system of ongoing improvement augmented by dashboards and feedback loops implemented in Orchestr8.
 The common practices of finger pointing and blaming swiftly dissolve in the new environment and, almost without effort, everyone from the production floor to the C-suite can suddenly agree on correct courses of action and priorities.

-In coming articles, we will talk more about how reducing complexity and returning to a full knowledge of the basics can deliver positive affects on supply chain performance and lead to dramatically improved ROI.
+In coming articles, we will talk more about how reducing complexity and returning to a full knowledge of the basics can deliver positive effects on supply chain performance and lead to dramatically improved ROI.
 In the subsequent articles, we will talk about how to begin dissolving the inherent disconnects typically found between your S&OP meetings and actual supply chain execution.
 We will also cover how to integrate forecasts while remaining truly demand-driven.

 Watch for the upcoming articles!